 You can download it here – it’s a 2-hour read and one of our top-projects.

-The Job Swap is set to become one of the pivotal 2025 commemorative events in both NYC and Amsterdam.
-Appr.
-30 Citizens of all backgrounds, from garbage collectors in Central Park or Vondelpark to the Mayor, and from waitresses to celebrity architects, will engage in a trans-Atlantic job swap.
-Participants will share their experiences through blogs and other media events.
+The program is a unique experiment in transatlantic cooperation.
+30 Citizens of New York and Amsterdam of every background and means of employment are invited to participate in trading places for a week, to deliver new perspectives and reveal profound connections between residents of the two cities: from garbage collectors in Central Park or Vondelpark to the Mayor, and from waitresses, architects, librarians, refugees, fire fighters and park rangers.
 The Job Swap is a concentrated effort in September 2025.
 The appr.
-15 Dutch Job-swappers will work for 5 days in NYC early September, the New Yorkers come to Amsterdam late September.
+15 Dutch Job-swappers will work for 5 days in NYC by mid-June, the New Yorkers come to Amsterdam late September.

 This in an invitation to join, mail us at tetterman@gmail.com!

-The goal is for the lives and legacies of 16 men and women who founded NYC,
+The goal is for the lives and legacies of 16 men and women who founded NYC, in their artistic interpretation, to inspire us 21st century city- dwellers.

 This in an invitation to join Origins, mail us at tetterman@gmail.com!